KeithMurph/VimCheatSheat/2 CSS/readme.md

 High Priority to Low ⬇
 <br>

-## Inline / Universal tags
+## Inline
--Inside the HTML element-
+-Style Inside the HTML element-
 <br>

 The least recommended of the selectors but the easiest way of testing the styling of specific HTML elements.